 Rather watch a video than read a blog post?
-Scroll to the bottom!
+Click here.

 Your Business As Usual is everything you need to to do to maintain the status quo.
 Business As Usual typically consists of processes that you execute on an ongoing basis.